MananKGarg/Placements/Important Tricks.md

 3. ### Confirm whether a tree is a binary tree or a binary search tree.

 * Read the problem carefully and note whether the given tree is a binary tree or a binary search tree.
 If in an interview, confirm this with the interviewer.
+Same goes for balanced or unbalanced trees.